H-TayyarMadabushi/AStitchInLanguageModels/Dataset/TaskIndependentData/README.md

-# Raw Data
+# TaskIndependentData

-We strongly recommend that you use the Task datasets described above if you are working on related tasks.
-We also recommend that you use the associated data splits to keep results comparable.

-If you working on an unrelated task, you can adapt the raw data provided here.
+Where possible, please use the training, development and test splits provided so results can remain comparable.

 The data format is as follows: